Wintermute0110/torrentverify/README.md

 $ ./torrentverify.py -t my_file.torrent -d /download_dir/ --check --odt
 ```

-You can truncate files with sizer bigger than it should be in the data directory.
+If you found files with size bigger than it should be in the data directory you
+may attempt to truncate those files to the correct size.
+In most cases, this
-In most cases, this solves most problems with the downloaded data.
+solves most problems with the downloaded data.

 ```
 $ ./torrentverify.py -t my_file.torrent -d /download_dir/ --check --truncateWrongSizeFiles